pengolincoin/pgo-nodes-json/README.md

-# Xenium Nodes JSON
+# Avrio Nodes JSON

-This is the collection of public nodes for Xenium.
+This is the collection of public nodes for Avrio.
 Feel free to add your node.

 # Adding nodes